-As a result of reviewing the profit plan of Innovative Textiles, Inc., a consolidated subsidiary, the book value of goodwill was reduced to the recoverable amount and the amount of decline was recorded as loss on impairment because lower cash flow over the expected period was estimated
+As a result of reviewing the profit plan of Innovative Textiles, Inc., the book value of goodwill was fully written off because lower cash flow was estimated over the expected period.

 (Method of grouping)

 The Shimano Group assets are grouped by reportable segment and in the minimum unit that produces cash flow.